-If you own chickens, you know how much they LOVE to eat insects.
-They will come running with excitement at snack time!
+If you own chickens, you know how much they love to eat insects.
+They come running with excitement at snack time!
 Not only can an insect snack provide essential nutrients to supplement their diet, it can also help you train your flock to get them back into the coop safely after free ranging.

 Mealworms and black soldier fly grubs are the most common insects to feed your flock.
 Since these are two different insects, they have different levels of nutrients.
 So which insect is a better choice for your flock?

 Let’s start by distinguishing the physical differences between mealworms and black soldier fly grubs.

 Black soldier fly grubs are the larvae of the black soldier fly.
 The black soldier fly is a harmless, non-invasive fly species native to the Western Hemisphere and Australia.
 These insects do not bite or sting, nor are they considered garden or crop pests.